Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

     has local disk drives, it is recommended to use those drives for these directories.
 If the remote build node has high speed network access to a storage system, it is recommended to use that storage system for these directories.

-    NOTE: A Lustre filesystem may be used for the `/var/tmp` and `/tmp` directories, but it is not an overlay filesystem and will not work for the `/var/lib/containers` directory.
+    NOTE: A Lustre filesystem may have issues when used for RPM installations.
+If Lustre is used and there are issues with RPM installations, consider using a different filesystem for `/var/tmp` and `/tmp`.

 ### Create a barebones IMS builder image